SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 It is imprecisely measured by indictors like the CPI (consumer price index, a weighted index of prices of typical commodities for sale in the state currency units).

-## Does Government Net Spending Cause Inflation?
+### Does Government Net Spending Cause Inflation?

 If you think "yes," then you have succumbed to the Quantity Theory of Money (QTM) myth.

-The *reality* is that never in all rcorded history has governemnt deficits cuased hyperinlfaitons.
+The *reality* is that never in all recorded history have government deficits caused hyperinflations.
-The causlaity has alwyas been the reverse:
+The causality has always been the reverse:

-> The cause of all hyperinflations, everywhere, have been supply shock events, liek warr, war reparations, pestilence, drought or famine, and plagues.
+> The cause of all hyperinflations, everywhere, have been supply shock events, like war, war reparations, pestilence, drought or famine and plagues.

-The reason governments deficits increase during hyper-inflation events is because people find real goods in scarce supply, so people are competing for purchasing power, and government welfare payments have an inflationary bias in such cases.
+The reason government deficits increase during hyper-inflation events is because people find real goods in scarce supply, so people are competing for purchasing power, and government welfare payments have an inflationary bias in such cases.
 The government is forced, involuntarily, to issue more currency to the poor.
 This puts pressure on prices.
+But the *cause* is the supply shock (cost-push), not the governments non-discretionary impact on demand-pull.
+There is a good analysis about this direction of causation for the case of [Weimar Germany here.](https://gimms.org.uk/wp-content/uploads/2020/11/Weimar-Republic-Hyperinflation-through-a-Modern-Monetary-Theory-Lens.pdf)

 However,
 1. such inflation is indefinitely sustainable.